 Approving and adopting authorities are now calling for well-designed, multifunctional SuDS with flow controls on developments.
-Designed specifically for SuDS, Controflow flow control chambers, inlet/outlet and erosion-control baskets, and blue/green roof outlet controls provide low-cost, passive operation solutions.
+Designed specifically for SuDS, Controflow flow control chambers, inlet/outlet and erosion-control baskets, provide low-cost, passive operation solutions.

 Sustainable drainage systems (SuDS) to manage rainwater are now requirements for many developments, approved and often adopted by local authorities, with technology now well-established in the UK.
 SuDS are essential in the fight against flooding and pollution – particularly with overloaded sewers, urbanisation and climate change – but should also offer multifunctionality and other benefits including amenity and biodiversity.

 Increasingly, approving and adopting authorities are calling for well-designed, multifunctional SuDS on or near the surface with flow controls.
 For example, The Welsh Standards say: ‘The SuDS approach mimics natural drainage, managing surface runoff at or close to the surface and as close to its source as practicable, controlling the flow (volume and rate of runoff) and providing a range of additional benefits’.
 This approach has been demonstrated to cost less than conventional piped drainage, requiring no dedicated land-take for storage.